SMOKING AND WEIGHT GAIN

-Nicotine replacement products have been used for almost 40 years now, however there is a new option available that is proving to be more effective: the E-Cigarette.
+Nicotine replacement products have been used for almost 40 years now, however there is a new option available that is proving to be more effective: the E-Cigarette

 The E-Cigarette was designed as a less harmful alternative to smoking; for this reason the experience is close to cigarette smoking, allowing the user to get their nicotine in a similar fashion to their current habit, but with 95% of the harm removed, according to Public Health England.
 This is likely to be one of the reasons that studies have found E-Cigarettes could be up to twice as effective as other forms of nicotine replacement products.

-When you stop smoking with an E-Cigarette, you are still giving your body nicotine and so nicotine withdrawal isn't an issue (unless you are using a zero nicotine e-liquid), but you are eliminating the intake of harmful chemicals found in tobacco - like heavy metals that the plant absorbs from the soil - as well as the harmful stuff made by burning tobacco - like carbon monoxide and tar.
+When you stop smoking using an E-Cigarette, you are still giving your body nicotine and so nicotine withdrawal isn't an issue (unless you are using a zero nicotine e-liquid), but you are eliminating the intake of harmful chemicals found in tobacco - like heavy metals that the plant absorbs from the soil - as well as the harmful stuff made by burning tobacco - like carbon monoxide and tar.